ExpediaGroup/housekeeping/README.md

         return new FileSystemHousekeepingService(legacyReplicaPathRepository, new org.apache.hadoop.conf.Configuration());
       }

-The default provided housekeeping implementation creates a database names `housekeeping` and a table named `legacy_replica_path` to store the housekeeping data.
+The default provided housekeeping implementation creates a database named `housekeeping` and a table named `legacy_replica_path` to store the housekeeping data.
 To enable this database you must provide a _schema.sql_ file which contains any SQL code that must be run to initialise your database upon application startup.
 This is particularly important if running Housekeeping in your application for the first time.

 An example _schema.sql_ file for use with the default housekeeping entity configuration is given below: